 Polysomnography should be done if sleep-disordered breathing is suspected.

-Schiffman E, Ohrbach R, Truelove E, et al: Diagnostic criteria for temporomandibular disorders (DC/TMD) for clinical and research applications: Recommendations of the International RDC/TMD Consortium Network and Orofacial Pain Special Interest Group.
-J Oral Facial Pain Headache 28(1):6-27, 2014. doi: 10.11607/jop.1151.
+1. Schiffman E, Ohrbach R, Truelove E, et al: Diagnostic criteria for temporomandibular disorders (DC/TMD) for clinical and research applications: Recommendations of the International RDC/TMD Consortium Network and Orofacial Pain Special Interest Group.
+J Oral Facial Pain Headache 28(1):6-27, 2014. doi: 10.11607/jop.1151

 An oral appliance from a dentist can keep teeth from contacting each other and thereby reduce the damage caused by bruxism Bruxism Bruxism is clenching or grinding of teeth.
-Bruxism can abrade and eventually wear down enamel and dentin in the crowns of teeth, damage metal or ceramic dental crowns, and cause teeth to become... read more .
+Bruxism can occur during sleep (sleep bruxism) and while awake (awake bruxism).
+In some people, bruxism causes headaches, neck pain, and/or jaw pain... read more .
 Over-the-counter heat-moldable (boil and bite) mouth guards are available from many sporting goods stores or drugstores; however, these types of devices should be used briefly and only as short-term diagnostic tools.
 Because these mouth guards may cause unwanted tooth movement or create a paradoxical increase in muscle activity, oral appliances should ideally be fabricated, fitted, and adjusted by a dentist.

-Low doses of a benzodiazepine at bedtime are often effective for acute exacerbations and temporary relief of symptoms; however, in patients with associated sleep disorders Obstructive Sleep Apnea Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea or... read more , such as sleep apnea, anxiolytics and muscle relaxants should be used with caution because they can aggravate these conditions.
+Low doses of a benzodiazepine at bedtime are often effective for acute exacerbations and temporary relief of symptoms.
+Cyclobenzaprine may facilitate muscle relaxation.
+However, in patients with associated sleep disorders Obstructive Sleep Apnea Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea or... read more , such as sleep apnea, anxiolytics and muscle relaxants should be used with caution because they can aggravate these conditions.
 Mild analgesics, such as nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen, individually or in combination are indicated.
-Cyclobenzaprine may help muscle relaxation in some people.
 Because the condition is chronic, opioids should not be used, except perhaps briefly for acute exacerbations.
 In some cases of chronic pain, antidepressant medication is useful under medical supervision.

 Myofascial pain syndrome is a more common cause of temporomandibular pain than temporomandibular joint derangement.